-Users may turn the system on or off at any time, or uninstall the app on an Android device.
+Users may turn the system on or off at any time.
 The system does not collect, track or store users’ location, GPS information, or personal information (other than the secure third-party verification server which receives cellphone numbers of COVID-19 individuals from DPH or the MassNotify team, and the MassNotify Team’s customer relationship system which receives and stores authenticating information in a small number of cases, as described above).

 Disabling exposure notifications

-Users may disable MassNotify at any time by uninstalling the app (Android), turning off the feature (iOS), turning off the mobile device, or turning off the Bluetooth function.
-If the user uninstalls or deactivates MassNotify, all codes currently stored on the device will be immediately deleted.
+Users may disable MassNotify at any time by, turning off the feature in their smartphone settings, turning off the mobile device, or turning off the Bluetooth function.
+If the user deactivates MassNotify, all codes currently stored on the device will be immediately deleted.

-If MassNotify is deleted or uninstalled, your device will no longer generate or exchange random codes with other users’ mobile devices.
+If MassNotify is deactivated, your device will no longer generate or exchange random codes with other users’ mobile devices.
 Any random codes that were previously shared with other MassNotify users will be automatically deleted after 14 days from the date the code was generated.